serraict/serraict.github.io/_posts/thoughts/2017-03-20-quality-and-scrum-causal-effect-diagram.md

 {% include JB/setup %}

-Here's a possible causal effect diagram of the relations between pressuring the team, collaboratively working on a shared understanding of the required quality levels
+Here's a possible cause-effect diagram of the relations between pressuring the team, collaboratively working on a shared understanding of the required quality levels